Arkansas Highway 164: Clarksville to Highway 7

 A second segment of AR 164 begins along the northern city limits of Clarksville, the county seat of Johnson County.
 Beginning at a junction with AR 21 (Ludwig Road), AR 164 runs east as Airport Road, serving as the northern terminus of Highway 164 Spur (AR 164S, Scoggins Road) and running along the north edge of the Clarksville Municipal Airport.
 North of Lamar, AR 164 begins a concurrency with AR 123 north to Hagarville.
 After the concurrency ends, AR 164 continues into Pope County.

 AR 164 passes through the unincorporated area known as Bullfrog Valley just south of the Ozark National Forest and Piney Creeks Wildlife Management Area (WMA) boundaries before turning south and crossing Big Piney Creek.

 The highway winds south to a junction with AR 7, where it terminates approximately 5 mi north of Dover.

 Highway 27 to Ozark National Forest

 A third segment of AR 164 begins at AR 27 northeast of Dover at the unincorporated community of Scottsville in central Pope County.
 The route runs north across Illinois Bayou to a rural intersection with Broomfield Road, a county road, just south of the Ozark National Forest boundary.
 The roadway continues north as Forest Service Road 1001 (FR 1001).

 Dover to Oak Grove

-The fourth segment of AR 164 begins in downtown Dover at AR 7 (Market Street/Scenic 7 Byway).
+The fourth segment of AR 164 begins in downtown Dover at AR 7 (Market Street).
 AR 164 begins due east as Water Street, curves south around three churches, and exits the city heading east.
 AR 164 runs east through rural Pope County to Moreland, where it intersects AR 124.
 Continuing east, AR 164 intersects AR 105 at Oak Grove, where it terminates.